NTIG-Uppsala/J.CAD-Florist/README.md

 ```
 2. Type `yes` if prompted.
 3. When prompted, enter the password.
-4. Navigate to the correct directory:
+4. After having entered the server navigate to the correct directory:
 ```bash
 cd /var/www/html
 ```